 Pool: For houses, indicates if there is a pool on the property.

 HOW TO READ AN MLS LISTING: BOTTOM SECTION

 Room/Level/Description: This area lists all of the specific rooms, which level of the property they’re located, their specific dimensions, and the finishes and special features of each.

-Client Remks: This is essentially a brief sales pitch about the property and is written on behalf of the seller to describe the property and highlight special features.
+Client Remks: This will be unique to each listing, and is a brief sales pitch about the property and is written on behalf of the seller to describe the property and highlight special features.